sp80808/recording-studio-tycoon/memory-bank/activeContext.md

     * Prepare foundation for AI-powered optimization (Level 8+ feature)
     * Design analytics and reporting system architecture
     * Plan equipment modification integration with multi-project efficiency bonuses
+    *   **Full UI for Equipment Modification:** Ensure all aspects of applying, viewing, and managing mods are intuitive across the UI (e.g., in equipment lists, project setup).
+    *   **Balancing:** Balance new equipment, staff archetypes, and mod bonuses.

 ## 4. Active Considerations & Potential Challenges

 *   **Documentation Accuracy:** Ensuring the Memory Bank and other specified `docs/` files accurately reflect the current project state.
+(Ongoing)
 *   **Complexity of Multi-Project System:** The planned system is large and will touch many parts of the codebase.
 Phased implementation and thorough testing (as outlined in the plan) are critical.
 *   **State Management Scalability:** The current custom hook/context approach needs to be robust enough for `EnhancedGameState` or alternatives explored.
 *   **UI/UX for Multi-Project View:** Designing an intuitive and clear interface for managing multiple projects and automation settings is an ongoing challenge (recent layout changes are a step in this direction).